Conquering Computer Vision Syndrome

 - Dryness – During these staring sessions, the blinks up to 75 percent less frequently that it normally does — and blinking is critical for the distribution of protective, moisturizing tear film.
 Chronic dryness and irritation is the result.

 - Blue light exposure – A portion of the blue light spectrum known as HEV light reaches the eye more readily than other frequencies.
 This not only contributes to eye fatigue and discomfort but may also cause permanent damage to a section of the retina known as the macula.

 - Muscular strain – If your monitor isn’t positioned at a comfortable angle just below your eye line, your eye muscles may have to work overly hard for extended periods of time.

-Treatment Options from Our Optometrist in Raleigh and Rocky Mount
+Treatment Options from Our Optometrist in Raleigh

-If you’re experiencing red, itchy, dry eyes or focusing problems and blurred vision, ask our optometrist in Raleigh and Rocky Mount to evaluate you for possible computer vision syndrome.
+If you’re experiencing red, itchy, dry eyes or focusing problems and blurred vision, ask our optometrist in Raleigh to evaluate you for possible computer vision syndrome.
 We will examine your eyes for any signs for any underlying conditions that may be producing or adding to your symptoms, make sure your refractive prescription is still accurate and discuss your computer and mobile device usage habits.
 Treatment options for computer vision syndrome may include: